How to make great TextExpander snippets (so that you will remember them)

 TextExpander is one of my favorite applications.
 I use it on a daily basis.
-Every time I have to work on another computer that does not have my snippets on it, it almost feels impossible for me to get anything done.
+Every time I work on another computer without my snippets, I feel almost paralyzed.

-TextExpander is also one of these applications that at the beginning you think you will not have a lot of use for.
-However, when you start making your first snippets and you have experienced the magic of it, you will be hooked.
-You will get all kinds of ideas and, after a while, you will not be able to live without it anymore.
-You have been warned :-)
+TextExpander is also one of those applications that you initially think you won’t use much.
+However, once you start making your first snippets and experience the magic, you'll be hooked.
+You'll get all kinds of ideas, and after a while, it becomes indispensable.

-Here are a couple of rules that I use to have a consistent way to define snippets.
-The idea is, if I can't remember a snippet, I type it the way I would define it (i.e., according to my rules).
-It is easier to remember a couple of general rules than every single snippet.
+Here are a couple of rules I use to define snippets consistently.
+The idea is simple: if I can't remember a snippet, I type it the way I would define it (i.e., according to my rules).
+It's easier to remember a few general rules than every single snippet.

 Here is my approach.
 Please feel free to copy it.
-However, I also hope that this blog post inspires you to come up with your own "rules," which fit even better to your workflow.
+However, I hope this blog post also inspires you to develop your own rules that fit even better with your workflow.

 Doubling the first letter to avoid confusion